Permabear meaning – A Special Kind Of A Stupid

 Then he goes on to state the party is going to end in 2018

-Random Musings on being a Permabear
+Random Musings on Permabear Meaning

 The results speak for themselves; the majority of our holdings were in the red during the pullback, but now they are in the black, proving that one should buy when there is blood flowing in the streets.
-It is a catchy and easy phrase to spit out but very hard to implement, because when push comes to shove, the masses will opt for being shoved.
+It is a catchy and easy phrase to spit out but very hard to implement because when push comes to shove, the masses will opt for being shoved.

 Courtesy of Tactical Investor